City of Houston Strategic Procurement Division

 Bids are advertised for two consecutive weeks in the Houston Business Journal and minority papers, received by the City Secretary's Office on the advertised bid due date, opened and then publicly read in City Council Chambers (unless place of opening has been transferred in accordance with Section 15-3 B(5) of the City of Houston Code of Ordinances).

-The City Purchasing Agent recommends awards for formal bids to City Council.
+The Chief Procurement Officer recommends awards for formal bids to City Council.

 Most formal bids are awarded on the basis of lowest responsible bid.
 Variations on formal bids include reverse auction and best value procurement.
 Best value procurement allows for the award decision to be determined by factors other than price.
 Both of these approaches follow the standard notifications process but vary in the way the award is decided.

-Prior to issuing a public bid invitation estimated to be in excess of $100,000, Strategic Purchasing reviews and researches each for the purpose of determining subcontracting possibilities.
-When it is evident there is Minority/Women/Disadvantaged Business Enterprise (MWDBE) subcontracting potential, a goal is assigned to give certified MWDBE suppliers additional opportunity to participate in City business.
+Prior to issuing a public bid invitation estimated to be in excess of $100,000, Strategic Procurement Division reviews and researches each for the purpose of determining subcontracting possibilities.
+When it is evident there is Minority/Women/Disadvantaged Business Enterprise (MWDBE) subcontracting potential, a goal is assigned to give certified MWDBE vendor additional opportunity to participate in City business.

-Informal bids are solicitations valued at $50,000 or less for goods and nonprofessional services.
-Strategic Purchasing makes informal solicitations for requirements exceeding department authority by mail, telephone, or fax.
-After bids are received, they are analyzed and evaluated by the Strategic Purchasing Department who will then issue purchase orders.
+Informal bids are solicitations valued at $50,000 or less for goods and non-professional services.
+Strategic Procurement Division makes informal solicitations for requirements exceeding department authority by mail, telephone, or fax.
+After bids are received, they are analyzed and evaluated by the Strategic Procurement Division who will then issue purchase orders.
 Informal Bids are classified as regulated contracts to attract MWDBE participation.
 When there is a capable MWDBE firm certified by the City's Office of Business Opportunity, the requesting department is required to solicit bids from that company.
 In addition, the requesting department is required to solicit participation from no less than three (3) certified MWDBE's if there are three or more capable firms.

 Request for Proposals (RFPs):